Direwolf20-MC/BuildingGadgets/CONTRIBUTION.md

 * If testing was performed, what tests and how extensive they have been

 ## Code Guidelines
-In general your code should be well-structured and easy to read. we'd like to be the first to acknowledge that our code base isn't perfect and in some areas it's really not perfect!
-But we are trying to improve upon the code-base.
-Unless your PR is directly related to code cleaning then your PR should not contain any formatting changes to unchanged code blocks as this simply makes reviewing them unnecessarily complex.
+- In general your code should be well-structured and easy to read. we'd like to be the first to acknowledge that our code base isn't perfect and in some areas it's really unreadable!
+We are trying to improve upon the code-base.
+- Your PR should not contain any formatting changes to unchanged code blocks, unless it is directly related to code cleanup.
+This makes reviewing them unnecessarily complex.

 ### Formatting
 * Use 4 space indent instead of Tabs.